raymondworkshop/old.myblog/about.md

 <br>

 I like reading.
-Lover of Philosophy, Science and Art.
+Lover of Science, Art and Philosophy.
 <br>

 Recently, I mainly focus on NLP/ML.
 I also like to Construct Systems.